alonswartz/notesium/README.md

 - completely flat folder structure (no nested folders).
 - filenames are 8 random hex chars, with `.md` extension (`xxxxxxxx.md`).
 - first line of note is the title in h1 format (`# this is the title`).
+- one word titles are considered a label.

 ## vim